• Log in

 Video marketing campaigns can enhance brand awareness as social media platforms push short-form videos to larger audiences.
 Social media videos also get more engagement than other types of marketing content.
 And finally, having the advantage of time and space marketing videos can more effectively promote products, leading to better conversions.

-Good Red Bull example
+Good Red Bull Example

 You might have already seen this one since it racked up 21 million views on YouTube alone.
 Red Bull’s “Stratos” video is a feast for the eyes, but it’s not the main reason it was so successful.